Honors & Awards

 Gill selected Nebraska over Georgetown and East Carolina.

 Anton is the son of Anton and Shauntell Gill, and was born on Dec.
 5, 1994, in Raleigh, N.C.
 He is the oldest of three siblings, as he has a pair of younger sisters, Ashley and Aliya.
-Gill majors in communication studies at Nebraska and was on the 2015 All-Atlantic Coast Conference Academic Men's Basketball team at Louisville.
+Gill received his degree in communication studies from Nebraska in December of 2017.
+Gill was on the 2015 All-Atlantic Coast Conference Academic Men's Basketball team at Louisville.

 Gill’s father, Anton, played basketball at East Carolina, earning first team All-Colonial Athletic Conference honors in 1995 and CAA All-Rookie team honors in 1992.
 He scored 1,485 points at ECU and ranks fifth on the Pirates' all-time scoring list.